Banking lobby: United States

-In the US, the Financial Services Roundtable is the most noted organization involved in bank lobbying with members from the 100 largest banks and financial firms.
+In the US, the Financial Services Roundtable, according to Investopedia, is the most noted organization involved in bank lobbying with members from the 100 largest banks and financial firms.
 The groups mission is to "protect and promote the economic vitality and integrity of its members and the United States financial system."
 The 2012 appointed CEO of the Financial Services Roundtable, Tim Pawlenty, is a well-connected politician who was a candidate in the 2012 United States presidential election.

 In the US the finance, real estate, and insurance industries reportedly spent a collective $6.8 Billion from 1998 through 2011, far more than any other lobbying sector.
 Since the banking industry holds large cash reserves, they have available funds to provide their lobbying representatives to influence policymakers in Washington.
 Some are concerned that this may lead to new policy being heavily favored in the banks' favor.

 Asia

 After the 2008 financial crisis, European banks and financial organizations began to expand to Asia.
 This was part of a wave of western trading bodies shifting into foreign markets as a response to efforts for international regulation standards (also known as Basel III).
 This expansion also meant an increase of western lobbying practices in the Asian region, as many sought to influence the region's post-crisis reforms.
-They faced issues different from Western predicaments including: subpar corporate administration, unchecked insider trading, and having to implement G20 reforms (which mean overhauling derivatives markets and shutting down shadow banking).
+They faced issues different from Western predicaments including: subpar corporate administration, unchecked insider trading, and having to implement G20 reforms (which meant overhauling derivatives markets and shutting down shadow banking).
 All of these transitions were happening simultaneously across many markets within the region, and many countries were struggling to implement reforms, with compliance costs far exceeding comparable European markets.
 The apparent lack of direction made Asia the new target for western lobbyists, as they began to attempt to influence policy in the east.

 To meet this goal, they had to change their western persuasion tactics and adapt to existing Asian political traditions such as: writing text communications with a more appreciative tone, utilizing the national interests of the regulators, and avoiding publicizing the problems with leaks to the international media.
 For example, Asia Securities Industry & Financial Markets Association (ASIFMA) scheduled private, formal meetings with regulators and government officials in their government offices.
 During the post-crisis reform time period, financial lobbyists spent a lot of time educating officials on technical notions such as bond market development, as an effort to make themselves a useful resource for government regulators who may not have experience.
 ASIFMA was able to influence emerging markets such as Hong Kong about equity market trading controls, while the International Swaps and Derivatives Association (ISDA) led the way on the execution of cross-border derivatives trading regulations in India.
 ISDA officials met with Indian government officials from the Reserve Bank of India to persuade them to cooperate with the EU's demands.